zaizi/sensefy-connectors/README.md

 ```
 1. alfresco-indexer-webscripts - AMP file to be installed in Alfresco
 2. alfresco-indexer-client - to be configure with ManifoldCF
-3. manifold-connector - to be configure with ManifoldCF
 ```

 ## Configuring Alfresco with AMP files